teusH/MySense/PyCom/README.MySense.md

 Make sure to configure the right pin ID's in `Config.py` configuration file for the test scripts if you use other pins as the defaults.

 ### REPL modus
-On the PyCom expansion board one can force the LoPy-4 to enter REPL modus so one interact manually with the controller.
-See PyCom documentation how to achieve this (pin23 -> Gnd or save boot switch/reset).
+On the PyCom expansion board one can force the LoPy-4 to enter REPL modus so one interact manually with the controller and USB tty connection.
+See PyCom documentation how to achieve this (pin23 -> Gnd on elder PyCom expansion board or use a save boot switch & reset button simultaniously).
-To enable REPL mode otherwise e.g. using PCB connector board, MySense main.py checksthe enabled deepsleep and accu voltage.
-The following scheme is used:
-* if deepsleep is enabled and accu voltage is higher as 4.8V REPL mode is entered.

-WARNING: if MySense runMe() loop is used the LoRa antenna should be attached!
-On the PyCom expansion board MySense will see: deepsleep is enabled, but accu voltage (even without an accu is below 4.8 Volt.
-So REPL modus will be entered.
-A mistake will distroy the LoPy! so for security attach always the antenna!
+Later PCB boards have a hall sensor so use a magnet to enforce REPL modus.
+Or set `REPL = True` in `Config.py` configuration file.

+WARNING: with MySense loaded even on a PyCom expansion board MySense may be started and use LoRa.
+So make sure the LoRa antenne is always connected!

 #### TEST connected devices first
 E.g. start with testing the oled display: